RTEMS/rtems-docs/c-user/glossary.rst

         set which must be preserved.

     CCB
-        An acronym for Change Control Board.
+        This term is an acronym for Change Control Board.

     Central Processing Unit
         This term is equivalent to the terms processor and microprocessor.